tims-computer-academy/mongodb/phase5.md

 ## Summary: What You Learned in Phase 5

-✅ Allow secure remote access via IP and port
+✅ Allow secure remote access via IP and port<br>
-✅ Encrypt connections using TLS (self-signed certs)
+✅ Encrypt connections using TLS (self-signed certs)<br>
-✅ Tunnel access with SSH or VPN
+✅ Tunnel access with SSH or VPN<br>
-✅ Harden server against brute-force attacks
+✅ Harden server against brute-force attacks<br>
 ✅ Monitor database usage and performance

 With this phase complete, your MongoDB server is now **ready for secure remote access and long-term self-hosting**.